 Triangles From the Back?

 Triangle chokes are everywhere!
-One of the first submissions I remember being any good at - maybe even the first one - was the triangle choke.
-After watching UFC 4, where Royce Gracie tapped out Dan Severn after sixteen minutes of fighting, I was hooked, and had to learn this submission.
-Fortunately, the submission exists in judo, called "sankaku jime", so I had an opportunity to start learning the move almost immediately.
+One of the first submissions I remember being any good at—maybe even the first one—was the triangle choke.
+After watching UFC 4, where Royce Gracie tapped out Dan Severn after 16 minutes of fighting, I was hooked, and had to learn this submission.
+Fortunately, the submission exists in judo, called "sankaku jime," so I had an opportunity to start learning the move almost immediately.

-For the first five or six years, I obsessed over setups from the guard, such as the overhook/wrist control combo I still love so much all these years later.
-It wasn't until much, much later - well into purple belt - that I realized you could do a triangle from the back mount.
+For the first five or six years, I obsessed over setups from the guard, such as the overhook/wrist control combo that I still love so much all these years later.
+It wasn't until much, much later—well into purple belt—that I realized you could do a triangle from the back mount.
 Like, on purpose.
 I would sort of occasionally clumsily fall into this position, but it turns out that it's a very sneaky, very effective move to hit against a particular style of posture.

 Direct Set Up: Triangle From the Back

 Here's the most basic set up.
 This works best when you have an athletic opponent who is trying to base up, or get back to their feet.
 Any time your opponent puts both hands on the mat when you're on their back, they are going to open up the opportunity for the triangle.
 Thread your right leg through in between their arms, and allow your body to shift underneath them, grabbing your shin as you slide down to the ground.
 Be sure to pivot, so that you're facing your opponent, not too far off to the side.
 For clarification on one way to escape from the bottom here, check out How to Turn Away Safely to Turtle and Recover Guard.